DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 ## Preparation

 1. It is assumed that you have ros already installed - because rosbot currently works on ros kinetic it's necessary to have this version, in case you don't have that check official docs : [ROS kinetic installation](http://wiki.ros.org/kinetic/Installation) .
 2. It is also assumed that you have your ros workspace configured with tutorial_pkg cloned to your workspace [tutorial_pkg](https://github.com/husarion/tutorial_pkg) because some files from this repository will be used.
-In case you don't just go to :
+In case you don't just go to your workspace this should be something like this cd <ros_workspace>/src , next step is to clone whole pkg:

-cd <ros_workspace>/src

 `git clone https://github.com/husarion/tutorial_pkg.git`